inr-kit/McCad-Salome-Docs/README.md

 For start using McCad, it is recommended make a practice following the tutorials to get a quick impression.
 When you have some questions then you can find the corresponding section in the user guide.

-You can find our Youtube video for a demos:
+You can find our Youtube video for demos:

 MCNP5 CSG: https://www.youtube.com/watch?v=t62RVlwX97s